Óli Valur Ómarsson

-Óli Valur Ómarsson (born 9 January 2003) is an Icelandic footballer who plays as a right-back for Swedish club Sirius.
+Óli Valur Ómarsson (born 9 January 2003) is an Icelandic footballer who plays as a right-back for Breiðablik.

 Club career

 He made his debut for Stjarnan as a substitute against ÍBV in the last round of the 2019 season, aged 16.
 After establishing himself with Stjarnan he was sold to Sirius on 13 July 2022, signing a 5-year contract and making his Allsvenskan debut coming on as a substitute against Degerfors on 17 July 2022.

 International career

 He has featured for the Icelandic U15, U16, U17, U19 and U21 youth sides.